Policy Changes: Should HR Be Polite or Strict When Communicating New Rules?

 intelli222

-In my opinion, for being effective, it is necessary that the desired outcome is achieved.
-Generally, pleasing communication in an assertive tone should do the job.
-Benefits of the change to the organization and to the productivity of the team members must be explained clearly.
+The benefits of the change to the organization and the productivity of the team members must be explained clearly.
 Harsh tones and commandments only create an atmosphere of displeasure in the team and demotivate them.
-However, if in case of an emergency when immediate obedience is required, then more assertive language in terms of being harsh may be required.
+However, in case of an emergency when immediate obedience is required, more assertive language, even if it is harsh, may be necessary.
 These are all elements to be used as per the requirements of the situation.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute